Nizar Qabbani: Other works

-And his verses would remain popular after his death, and put to song by Arab pop-music stars such as Kazem al-Saher and Latifa.
-However, such songs were introduced after filtering the original poems.
+His verses have remained popular after his death, and have been set to songs by Arab pop-music stars such as Kazem al-Saher and Latifa.
+However, such songs were introduced after revising the original poems.

 Other languages

 Many of Qabbani's poems have also been translated into English and other foreign languages, both individually and as collections of selected works.
 Some of these collections include: